-- Schedule posts, questions and polls focusing on what’s important to members and relevant to time stamps.
+- Schedule Posts, questions and Polls focusing on what’s important to members and relevant to your Community.

-You may not know how to calculate your ROI as a first step, or maybe you run a free app with no level of monetisation so you’re struggling to get any kind of financial return and you’re running the community at a loss.
+You may not know how to calculate your ROI as a first step, or maybe you run a free app with no level of monetisation so you’re struggling to get any kind of financial return.

-- Never rule out the idea of monetising, this could take place in the form of third-party investment, a subscription to your community or even promoting sponsored posts/folders from a brand that aligns with your values.
+- Never rule out the idea of Monetising your Community.
+This could take place in the form of third-party investment, a subscription to your Community or even promoting sponsored posts/folders from a brand that aligns with your values.

 Your members only consist of individuals you’ve reached out to and you’re not seeing the organic growth you’ve hoped for.

 - Invest time and resources into learning about Search Engine Optimisation (SEO).
 Consider the current state of your screenshots, Community name and description.
 Try to align yourself with high ranked search terms and keywords.